colinbatchelor/gdbank/readme.md

 Contains a categorial grammar generated from ARCOSG in dotccg format.

 ### ccg
-Contains an earlier, smaller, hand-built corpus in CoNLL-X format.
+Contains an earlier, smaller, hand-built corpus in CoNLL-U format.

 #### gdbank.txt

-The corpus annotated in CoNLL-X format with the categorial annotations in column 6.
+The corpus annotated in CoNLL-U format with the categorial annotations in column 6.

 Each sentence has three lines beginning with hashes preceding it.
 These are an ID for the sentence, some versioning information, and the source.